System Design Space

 Implementation examples

-• Performance — load tests in CI/CD pipeline
+• Performance — load testing in CI/CD and latency budgets.

 Key idea